 The City of Jacksonville, Community Engagement Department will hold a series of meetings to receive Citizen input on the City’s Fair Housing Plan and Five Year Consolidated Plan which specifies how federal Community Development Block Grant (CDBG) funds should be spent during the next 5 years.
 HUD provides CDBG funds to communities for a number of uses including affordable housing, community facilities and public services, slum and blight removal and economic opportunities, primarily to benefit low and moderate income persons and households.
 Take Our Survey and help make decisions for the 5 Year Consolidated Plan.
 Thank you for your valuable input.
 Attend a public Meeting.
 See Meeting Schedule

 Jacksonville is an "Entitlement City," receiving annual Community Development Block Grant funding from the US Department of Housing and Urban Development (HUD).
 These federal dollars translates into assistance for Jacksonville's Citizens looking to rent, buy or maintain a home; supports nonprofit organizations seeking to provide public services; and is to make improvements to public facilities and infrastructure.

 To achieve mission goals, the City has established a Community Engagement Advisory Committee and a Community Development subcommittee, where Citizens work to help the City improve services and programs.
 Advisory Committee application forms are available online.

-Community Engagement & Development offers programs including 'Homebuyer Education Classes', 'Money Management Sessions', 'Educational Opportunities for NonProfits in Onslow' and more.
-For upcoming programs Open to the Public, please see the City Calendar of Events or call 910 938-5286.
+Community Engagement & Development offers programs including homebuyer education classes, money management seminars, educational opportunities for Onslow County non profits and more.
+For upcoming programs open to the public, please see the City Calendar of Events or call 910 938-5286.